 So how do we stay connected while practicing the art of social distancing?
-We’ve put together this short piece with top tips to keep connected.
+We’ve put together this short piece on some top tips to implement to keep connected.

 Fortunately, technology has enabled us to seamlessly connect with people of our choice anytime, anywhere in the world.
 We now have access to more sophisticated and effective methods of communication.
 People can interact with one another through electronic mediums and this has paved the way for corporations and businesses to better connect with partners and employees.

 It is also always better to have face-to-face interaction, albeit virtually.
 At times, information can get lost in translation through text messages and emails, and a small problem can grow into a big problem simply because we didn't make the effort to see someone face-to-face to work out a solution.